liferay-design/liferay.design/src/markdown/articles/2019/user-testing-kick-off-meeting.md

 The business project scope, vision, goals and target audience, are also important topics to address in a kickoff meeting.

+## Takeaway

-**Takeaway** – Define the goals will determine which research methodology to choose.
+Define the goals will determine which research methodology to choose.
 Beside that, the kick-off allows us to go straight to achieve the goals during the User Testing.

-**Read More**
+## Read More

 • [Checklist for planning usability studies](https://www.nngroup.com/articles/usability-test-checklist/)